JeremiahKaren/35percent.github.io/_posts/2016-07-10-opportunity-knocks-down-the-old-kent-road.md

 ![](http://35percent.org/img/subjecttoviability.jpg)

 The first major development along the Old Kent Road 'Bermondsey Works' shows what can go wrong when developments are 'subject to viability'.
-As the result of a _'tailored financial viability assessment'_ created by '[Affordable Housing Solutions Ltd](http://www.ah-solutions.com/#!services/cee5)', this 19 storey, 158-unit scheme is providing just 10 affordable homes (none social rented) and contributing just £88,546 towards the cost of new tube stations.
+As the result of a _'tailored financial viability assessment'_ created by '[Affordable Housing Solutions Ltd](http://www.ah-solutions.com/#!services/cee5)', this 19 storey, 158-unit scheme is providing just 10 affordable homes (none social rented) and contributing just £88,546 towards the cost of the new tube stations.

 ![](http://35percent.org/img/bermondseyworks.jpg)
 *Bermondsey Works - 158 homes currently under construction*

-This works out at just £560 per unit and if this precedent is followed Southwark would only receive £11.2m from its 20,000 new homes towards the £1.25bn cost of the tube stations.
+This works out at just £560 per unit and if this precedent is followed, Southwark would only receive £11.2m from its 20,000 new homes towards the £1.25bn cost of the tube stations.
 If Southwark can't do better than that, the only opportunities down the the Old Kent Rd will be for developer's profit.

 ![](http://35percent.org/img/transportcontribution.png)
 *Extract from Bermondsey Works [S106 agreement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!KaiWotaf%2bxHDP83nK8Z9gw%3d%3d!%7d%7d%7d)*